masterkube/Digital_Plant/README.md

 # Digital_Plant
-The below link is used experience the Digital_Plant Concept http://axon-console.s3-website.ap-south-1.amazonaws.com/dashboard.html For login
+The below link is used to experience the Digital_Plant Concept http://axon-console.s3-website.ap-south-1.amazonaws.com/dashboard.html For login
 IP: Copy paste the Current server's Public IP